 July 23-August 8, 2021: Tokyo

-The Tokyo Games were originally scheduled to take place in July and August 2020, but were postponed due to the coronavirus pandemic.
+The Tokyo Games were originally scheduled to take place in July and August 2020 but were postponed due to the coronavirus pandemic.
 While the Olympic Games kick off on July 23, 2021, these Olympics are unlike any other.
 Two weeks before the Games were set to begin, a state of emergency was declared in Tokyo due to an uptick in coronavirus cases.
-The Olympic organizing committee decides to ban spectators from events and all athletes are tested regularly and adhering to social distancing measures.
+The Olympic organizing committee decides to ban spectators from events and all athletes are tested regularly and adhere to social distancing measures.
 Some athletes test positive for the virus ahead of the Games, including American tennis hopeful Cori "Coco" Gauff, players on the South African soccer team and an alternate for the U.S. women's gymnastics team.
 Even though the Tokyo Games begin in July 2021, they are officially referred to as Tokyo 2020.

 Olympics.com, International Olympic Committee